TheNightviz/MyBeats/README.md

 This is Shemely Sarain editing the myBeats readme

-This is Rey Ortiz changing MyBeats readme
+This is Rey Ortiz changing MyBeats readme.....